Tamra Judge, Vicki Gunvalson Allegedly Arguing About ‘RHOC’ Salaries For Season 12

 It is almost time for a new season of The Real Housewives of Orange County and the fans can’t wait to see it.
-Now it has been revealed that Tamra Judge and Vicki Gunvalson are arguing about their salaries for the upcoming season.
+It has been revealed that Tamra Judge and Vicki Gunvalson are arguing about their salaries for the upcoming season.
 Radar Online shared the details about what is going on with them.
 These two have been through their issues over the years.
 They are now filming the twelfth season of the show.

 #Exclusive #RHOC Vicki Gunvalson’s 55th Birthday Party #Spoilers Exposed — MAJOR Season 12 Tea Spilled! https://t.co/CF8yiOtGW7 pic.twitter.com/khqdXuNcht